CPO Content Area

 To address one of Qatar’s growing health problems, Qatar Foundation administers the Qatar Diabetes Association.
 This nonprofit organisation helps those living with diabetes through educational and awareness programs that encourage exercise and healthy eating, while also working on preventing the disease.

 It was also through the vision of Her Highness that the World Innovation Summit for Health (WISH) was created.
 She aspired to create a forum that dealt with communicating innovative solutions to solve international health challenges.
-At the Launch of the program in 2013, Sheikha Moza announced the Qatar Genome Project.
-By 2016 the project had sequenced the genomes of 3000 Qataris using Qatar Biobank's collection of samples and data, taking the nation a step closer to achieving Her Highness's vision of "personalised medicine."
+At the Launch of the program in 2013, Sheikha Moza announced the Qatar Genome Project, which works to sequence the genomes of the Qatari population, taking the nation a step closer to achieving Her Highness's vision of "personalised medicine."

 Set up through a partnership between Qatar Foundation and Imperial College London, Qatar Biobank for Medical Research is —for the very first time— collecting and storing genetic data on Qatari and Southeast Asian populations.
 These DNA samples will be crucial Qatar Foundation-sponsored research on diseases common to Gulf populations such as diabetes and heart disease.
 These ambitious pursuits will benefit not only Qatari nationals, but also the entire Gulf by making Qatar a regional centre for excellence in healthcare.